Discover the rich history of The Milestone Hotel, extending back to 1689 and once home to Ambassadors and Barons.

 In the 1880's Grant's ‘white elephant’ was replaced by the two houses we see today.

-Between 1883 and 1884 the first house No. 1 Kensington Court was erected.
-Among its more interesting occupants was the first Baron Redesdale (1837-1916), the diplomat, author, and grandfather of the famous Mitford sisters.
+Built between 1883 and 1884 Chenesiton House, No. 1 Kensington Court by Mrs Anne Marie Lucena, who has a remarkable 'rags to riches' story with a tragic ending.
+Among other interesting occupants was the first Baron Redesdale (1837-1916), the diplomat, author, and grandfather of the famous Mitford sisters.

 In the mid 19th century it was occupied by Count Peter Grigorevich Chernyshev, the Russian Ambassador to London, whose daughter Natalia lived to the age of ninety-six and achieved immortality as the inspiration for the Countess in Pushkin's short story ‘Queen of Spades’.